dmadisetti/Bibeks-Dissertation-Template/README.md

 >  Since the `.bib` file for `biblatex` is a little different than the one for `bibtex`.
 Use a citation manager to generate a `biblatex` compatible file directly.
 I use Zotero with the `Better BibTeX` plugin and export my `.bib` with the biblatex compatible format. **Please make sure to go through the generated `.bib` file to find inconsistency and formatting issues with the bib entries and fields.**

-- The name of your bib file has to be specified in the `BibFileName` variable in the `LIST OF VARIABLES FOR FORMATTING` section.
+- The name of your bib file has to be specified in the `BibFileName` variable in the `USER-DEFINED VARIABLES` section.
 If your bib file has a different name than the given file, then change the variable name or the file name.

 - To change the default form of the bibliography (currently, `Nature` style), look for the following command and change the options based on your need and/or preference.
 Depending on the discipline, you may need to use different citation formats such as IEEE, ACM, APA, ACS, AIP/ APS, AMS, MLA, etc. As an example, APA and IEEE styles are also shown in the template as well (commented).
 Customization can be done by changing the options within `[ ... ]` of the following command.
     ``` latex